 - Examine critical customer experiences and the systems that support these, such as critical IT systems

 - Review the implicit expectations of customers in customer-facing operations and impact to operational risk

 - Discuss operational risk as it relates to legacy product businesses

 Managing Operational Risk in Practice – Governance, Oversight, and Leadership

 In this session, we examine how major operational risk impact customers and lead to punitive regulation and damaging reputational harm.
 In this manner, the role of the corporate leaders, the metrics for operational risk detection and prevention, and the importance of an enterprise risk framework that includes operational risk are greatly elevated in importance.
-The role of business leaders in responding to operational loss events and crises are examined through two real-life cases in which operational risk challenged the firm’s strategy and ability to operate.
+As a result, the role of business leaders is responding to operational loss events and crises are examined through two real-life cases in which operational risk challenged the firm’s strategy and ability to operate.

 - Show the role of leaders in managing operational risk crises

 - Demonstrate the role of operational risk in regulation